COG-UK/UK-lineage-dynamics-analysis/data/phylogenetic/README.md

 - [metadata.csv](metadata.csv)

 Sequence metadata and identifiers for the 50,887 genome sequences used.
+The sequences themselves can be downloaded from [COG-UK](https://www.cogconsortium.uk/data/) and [GISAID](http://www.gisaid.org).
 See Materials and Methods for details.

 ## Maximum-likelihood trees